Simulation-Benchmarks/11thSPE-CSP/geometries/README.md

 ## Extrusion of 2D meshes to one cell thick 3D meshes

-In order to extrude 2D generated meshes to ne cell thick 3D VTK version for simulator that are not accepting such 2D meshes, a python tool `extrude_and_rotate.py` is added.
+The script `extrude_and_rotate.py` can be used to extrude 2D generated meshes to one cell thick 3D vtk versions for simulators that are not accepting such 2D meshes, .

-Leveraging [vtk](https://pypi.org/project/vtk/), it reads from [gmsh](https://gmsh.info/) generated `vtk` mesh, extrude them with one cell in the 3rd dimension and rotate them in the x-z plane.
+Leveraging [vtk](https://pypi.org/project/vtk/), it reads from a [gmsh](https://gmsh.info/) generated `vtk` mesh, extrudes it with one cell in the 3rd dimension and rotates it in the x-z plane.

-__Important__: The script is not detecting either if it is a structured mesh (based on *quad* element) or unstructured (based on *triangles*), so we have to provide it with the explicit option `--quad` or `--tri`.
+__Important__: The script is not detecting either if it is a structured mesh (based on *quads*) or unstructured (based on *triangles*), so we have to provide it with the explicit option `--quad` or `--tri`.

 The full procedure is then, for instance for spe11-a: